brandawg/Cranfield_Thesis_Template/README.md

 \usepackage[backend=bibtex, sorting=none, style=authoryear-ibid, citestyle=authoryear]{biblatex}
 \addbibresource{BibTexCollection.bib}
 ```
+Where `style=` refers to the in-text appearance of the citation and `citestyle=` is the bibligraphy citation.

-Where BibTexCollection.bib is your BibTeX collection of references.
+Here, BibTexCollection.bib is your BibTeX collection of references.
 Mendeley exports this directly.

 In your main text add the following where you would like your bibliography: